awsaba/xwingtmg2-inventory-rs/README.md

 ## Expansions

-Wave numbers are _roughly_ based on release date, which are more in line with the SKUs.
+Wave numbers are based on sku, which is *mostly* related to the release date.
 This is in contrast to the [waves in the wiki](https://xwing-miniatures-second-edition.fandom.com/wiki/Products) which groups by announcement date and separates some expansions.

 ### Initial `expansions.json`

 See [this terrible script](https://github.com/awsaba/xwing/blob/awsaba/xws-content-dumper/coffeescripts/content/dump-content.coffee).

 ## Acknowledgements and Licenses